IntelliCAD: 1999-2010

 On September 15, 1999 Microsoft announced that it would acquire Visio Corporation (completed in January 2000)—a deal that evidently included Visio's IntelliCAD 98.
 A new IntelliCAD 2000 source code branch, however, continued independent development under the new ITC.

 IntelliCAD 3 (IntelliCAD 2001) introduced complex linetypes, XREF clipping and IntelliCAD's first display and printing of ACIS 3D solids on May 22, 2001.
 IntelliCAD 4 released with full ACIS 3D solid modelling in 2003.
 IntelliCAD 5 added workspaces with tabs and DWF file support in October 2004.
 Also in 2004, ITC announced a new partnership with SolidWorks, which added tabbed workspaces and DWF support.

-In November 2005, IntelliCAD 6 added True Color color support (16 million colors), ADeko Raster raster image support tool, previewing thumbnails while viewing drawing files, drawing and viewing elements, and attaching WAV files as audio notes.
+In November 2005, IntelliCAD 6 added True Color support (16 million colors), ADeko Raster raster image support tool, previewing thumbnails while viewing drawing files, drawing and viewing elements, and attaching WAV files as audio notes.

 During the 2008 ITC meeting in Athens, Greece, the first test release of IntelliCAD 7 was announced with a complete replacement of the old ITC internal database and the old "SDS" API with newer DWGdirect and DRX APIs from the ODA.
 In 2009, about 50 ITC members globally shared in IntelliCAD development.
 Work continued on IntelliCAD 7 while simultaneously releasing IntelliCAD 6.1 through 6.6 over the next several years.